 2.1.1 The hull is to be constructed as faithfully as possible to the St Ayles Skiff plans produced by Mr Iain Oughtred (“the plans”) except where these rules allow a difference.
-The hull must be constructed using a kit supplied by a kit supplier approved by St Ayles Skiff International.
+The hull must be constructed using a kit supplied by a kit supplier approved by International Class Association of the St Ayles Skiff

 2.1.2.
 The weight of the hull with all seats fitted but other fittings and equipment removed must be no less than 150 kg.